roytang/blog/collections/quotes/2012/08/232395423602573312/index.md

 - type: twitter
   url: https://twitter.com/roytang/statuses/232395423602573312/
 tags:
+- death
-- quotes
+- duty
 ---

-"Death is lighter than a feather, but Duty is heavier than a mountain" - Japanese proverb
+"Death is lighter than a feather, but Duty is heavier than a mountain"

+-- Japanese proverb